Convert Apex Legends sensitivity to Call of Duty: Warzone

 Heads up: one of these games scales aim by FOV or aim-down-sights, so this is a close approximation.
 Fine-tune in game against a known 360 distance.

-Apex Legends runs the Source 0.022 yaw, shared with CS2 and CS:GO, while Warzone uses a slower 0.0066, so its values sit roughly three times higher.
-Multiply your Apex Mouse Sensitivity by 3.33 at equal DPI for the Call of Duty number, and the tool corrects for any DPI gap.
+Apex runs the Source 0.022 yaw, and Warzone uses a slower 0.0066, so its values sit roughly three times higher.
+Multiply your Apex Mouse Sensitivity by 3.33 at equal DPI for the Warzone number, and the converter corrects for any DPI gap.
 Type it into Mouse Sensitivity in Call of Duty.

 Apex Legends to Call of Duty: Warzone conversion table